minio/docs/source/administration/identity-access-management/ad-ldap-access-management.rst

 - Log into the :ref:`MinIO Console <minio-console>` using the AD/LDAP-managed user credentials.
 From the :guilabel:`Identity` section of the left navigation, select :guilabel:`Access Keys` followed by the :guilabel:`Create access keys +` button.

-- Use the :mc-cmd:`mc admin user svcacct add` command to create the access keys.
+- Use the :mc:`mc admin user svcacct add` command to create the access keys.
 Specify the user Distinguished Name as the username to which to associate the access keys.

 Mapping Policies to User DN